Mstislav Rostropovich: August 1968 proms

 Rostropovich played at The Proms on the night of 21 August 1968.
-He played with the Soviet State Symphony Orchestra – it was the orchestra's debut performance at the Proms.
+He played with the USSR State Symphony Orchestra; it was the orchestra's debut performance at the Proms.
 The programme featured Czech composer Antonín Dvořák's Cello Concerto in B minor and took place on the same day that the Warsaw Pact invaded Czechoslovakia to end Alexander Dubček's Prague Spring.
 After the performance, which had been preceded by heckling and demonstrations, the orchestra and soloist were cheered by the Proms audience.
 Rostropovich stood and held aloft the conductor's score of the Dvořák as a gesture of solidarity for the composer's homeland and the city of Prague.

 Exile

 Rostropovich fought for art without borders, freedom of speech, and democratic values, resulting in harassment from the Soviet regime.
 An early example was in 1948, when he was a student at the Moscow Conservatory.
-In response to the 10 February 1948 decree on so-called 'formalist' composers, his teacher Dmitri Shostakovich was dismissed from his professorships in Leningrad and Moscow; the 21-year-old Rostropovich quit the conservatory, dropping out in protest.
-Rostropovich also smuggled to the West the manuscript of Shostakovich’s Symphony No. 13, emphasizing Soviet indifference to the Babi Yar massacre.
+In response to the 10 February 1948 decree on "formalist" composers, his teacher Dmitri Shostakovich was dismissed from his professorships in Leningrad and Moscow; the 21-year-old Rostropovich quit the conservatory in protest.
+Rostropovich also smuggled to the West the manuscript of Shostakovich's Symphony No. 13, which set verses by Yevgeny Yevtushenko; the subject of its first movement was the Babi Yar massacre.

 In 1970, Rostropovich sheltered Aleksandr Solzhenitsyn, who otherwise would have had nowhere to go, in his own home.
-His friendship with Solzhenitsyn and his support for dissidents led to official disgrace in the early 1970s.
-As a result, Rostropovich was restricted from foreign touring, as was his wife, soprano Galina Vishnevskaya, and his appearances performing in Moscow were curtailed, as increasingly were his appearances in such major cities as Leningrad and Kiev.
+His friendship with Solzhenitsyn and support for dissidents led to official disgrace in the early 1970s.
+As a result, Rostropovich was restricted from foreign touring, as was his wife, Galina Vishnevskaya, and his appearances performing in Moscow were curtailed, as increasingly were his appearances in such major cities as Leningrad and Kiev.

 Rostropovich left the Soviet Union in 1974 with his wife and children and settled in the United States.
-He was banned from touring his homeland with foreign orchestras and, in 1977, the Soviet leadership instructed musicians from the Soviet bloc not to take part in an international competition he had organised.
+He was banned from touring his homeland with foreign orchestras, and, in 1977, the Soviet leadership instructed musicians from the Soviet bloc not to take part in an international competition he had organised.
 In 1978, Rostropovich was deprived of his Soviet citizenship because of his public opposition to the Soviet Union's restriction of cultural freedom.
-He would not return to the Soviet Union until 1990.
+He did not return to the Soviet Union until 1990.